sohjnthn/For-own-learning/README.md

 Therefore, searched online for how to create a html report with the taken screenshot images (while keeping the same screenshot image filename format), which requires the import statement: import os

-# Note: This single Python method is the original method for creating the screenshot images which are not for a html report.
+// This single Python method is the original method for creating the screenshot images which are not for a html report.** def current_datetime_string_generator(): datetimee = datetime.now() print("datetime is: " + datetimee.__str__())
-def current_datetime_string_generator():
- datetimee = datetime.now()
- print("datetime is: " + datetimee.__str__())